scottpeterson/pnwquizzing/docs/support_and_advice/officials/officials_checklist.md

 ### Scorekeeper

 - Prior to each quiz, ensure scoresheet is correct and fully ready
+- When filling out scoresheets:
+    - Fill in Team Name, Raw Points, and Team Points in the top right corner of the scoresheet
+    - Fill in the Correct and Incorrect counts for each individual quizzer.
+Please do not write anything if the value should be zero (if a quizzer get 0 right and 0 wrong, you can leave their cells completely blank)
+    - Fill in Quiz Number, Room Number, QM Name, SK Name
 - At the close of each quiz, send a picture of the scoresheet to the Head Statistician by at least one of these means:
     - Email [stats@pnwquizzing.org](mailto:stats@pnwquizzing.org)